Korea City Guides

 Korean City Guides

-See our listing of Korean city guides for things to do and see, how to get there, information centres, access, getting around by subway, bus and taxi, attractions and entertainment, plus hotel accommodation in Seoul and other towns, bars, restaurants and clubs.
+See our listing of Korean city guides for things to do and see in North & South Korea, how to get there, information centres, access, getting around Korea by subway, bus and taxi, Korean attractions and entertainment, plus hotel accommodation in Seoul and other towns, bars, restaurants and clubs.

 Seoul - South Korea's vibrant capital city and home to over 10,000,000 people, Seoul is an true Asian meagalopolis and the heart of Korea's modern and traditional culture.
 The political and economic center of the country, Seoul is a buzzing, 24-hour city offering not just modern skyscrapers but historic attractions including Changdeok and Gyeongbokgung palaces and numerous temples and gardens.
 Seoul's attractions also includes many places to eat, drink, sing and dance.
 If you are a fan of fresh fish head to the lively Noryangjin Market.
 We also have a guide to the best shopping in Seoul including shopping malls, department stores and Seoul's famous markets.
 Area of Seoul popular with residents and visitors alike include Itaewon, (famous for its nightlife and entertainment, Insadong and Gangnam.

 Busan - South Korea's second city is also a major port with extensive links by sea to Fukuoka in Japan.
 Busan's attractions include its international film festival (PIFF), the upmarket beach resort of Haeundae, huge Hurschimchung Spa, Busan Aquarium and its lively markets including the colorful Jagalchi Fish Market.

 Bucheon, a first glance a rather grim suburb of Seoul, is home to the acclaimed Puchon International Fantastic Film Festival.